MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/2-exercise-create-branch-alice.md

     git symbolic-ref HEAD refs/heads/main
     ```

 ### Clone the shared repo for Alice and Bob

-1. Move back up out of this directory, and create directories for Alice and Bob to store their repos:
+1. Move out of this directory, and create directories for Alice and Bob to store their repos:

     ```bash
     cd ..